Oisin-M/GFN/README.md

 - Excellent generalisation performance
 - Adaptive multifidelity training

+## Codebase
+The code implementing the GFN-ROM model is given in
+- `gfn_rom/`

+All results presented in the paper are fully reproducible and we provide pre-run jupyter notebooks containing all the necessary code in
+- `graetz/`
+- `advection/`
+- `stokes/`

+**Requirements**:
+Running GFN-ROM requires
+- `torch, numpy, sklearn, matplotlib, tqdm, pykdtree`

+Additional modules are required if one wishes to rerun the data generation or GCA-ROM experiments.

 ## Cite this work!
 If this work is useful to you, please cite
 ```